auri-gabriel/semiotic-framework-tool/README.md

 - Use the bottom toolbar to export your responses
 - Choose between "Semiotic Ladder" or "Engineering Layers" format
 - Select whether to include only answered questions
-- Generate PDF documents with your responses
+- Generate PDF documents with your educational software development analysis

 ### 4. Data Management